Student & Postdoc

-Student Career Event
+Graduate Student and Postdoctoral Fellow Career Event

 Take advantage of this great networking opportunity.
-Join MARTA and the Teratology Society for dinner, conversation, and networking at a Student Career Event on Monday, June 25 from 7:00 pm–9:30 pm.
-This popular annual event is for students and postdoctoral fellows attending the joint meetings of the Teratology Society and DNTS.
+Join MARTA and the Teratology Society for dinner, conversation, and networking at a Graduate Student and Postdoctoral Fellow Career Event on Monday, June 25 from 7:00 pm–9:30 pm.
+This popular annual event is for graduate students and postdoctoral fellows attending the joint meetings of the Teratology Society and DNTS.
 As you prepare for the next phase in your professional career, we offer you this opportunity to meet your fellow students and postdoctoral fellows and to interact with scientists from academia, government, and industry.
 This is also an opportunity for you to discuss your future and the various career paths available to you.

 James C. Bradford Memorial Student Poster Award

 The James C. Bradford Memorial Student Poster Award is jointly sponsored by the Middle Atlantic Reproduction and Teratology Association (MARTA) and Sanofi.
 This award recognizes the best poster presentation by a student or postdoctoral fellow at the annual meetings of the Teratology Society and Developmental Neurotoxicology Society (DNTS).
 Students and postdoctoral fellows whose abstracts are submitted by the February 15, 2018 deadline and are accepted for poster presentation are automatically considered for this award.